On $\tau$-tilting finite simply connected algebras: Algebras with rectangle or triangle quiver

 It is obvious that $\mathcal{A}^s(\lambda^s)$ is also a basic, connected, triangular, finite-dimensional $K$-algebra.
 Next, we show that $\mathcal{A}^s(\lambda^s)$ is strongly simply connected. \begin{proposition} For a shifted partition $\lambda^s$, $\mathcal{A}^s(\lambda^s)$ is strongly simply connected. \end{proposition} \begin{proof} Let $B$ be a convex subcategory of $\mathcal{A}^s(\lambda^s)$ and $P_{(i,j)}$ the indecomposable projective $B$-module at vertex $(i,j)$.
 Then, one can check that $\mathsf{rad}\ P_{(i,j)}$ is either indecomposable or decomposed into exactly two indecomposable $B$-modules.
 The latter case appears if and only if $(i,j+1)$ and $(i+1,j)$ are vertices of the quiver $Q_B$ of $B$, but $(i+1,j+1)$ is not.

-Let $Q(i,j)$ be the subquiver of $Q_B$ obtained by deleting all vertices of $Q_B$ being a source of a path in $Q_B$ with target $(i,j)$.
+For the former case, there is nothing to prove.
+For the latter case, let $Q(i,j)$ be the subquiver of $Q_B$ obtained by deleting all vertices of $Q_B$ being a source of a path in $Q_B$ with target $(i,j)$.
 Then, $Q(i,j)$ is decomposed into two disjoint subquivers such that $\mathsf{rad}\ P_{(i,j)}$ is separated.
-Hence, $B$ satisfies the separation condition and it is simply connected following Proposition \ref{separation}.
-Then, the statement holds. \end{proof}
+Hence, $B$ satisfies the separation condition.
+Then, the statement follows from Proposition \ref{separation} (2). \end{proof}

-Now, we understand that $\mathcal{A}^s(\lambda^s)$ is $\tau$-tilting finite if and only if it is representation-finite.
+Now, we have understood that $\mathcal{A}^s(\lambda^s)$ is $\tau$-tilting finite if and only if it is representation-finite.
 Then, it is reasonable to give a complete classification for the representation type of shifted-staircase algebras.
 Before to do this, we need the following observation.

-Let $\lambda^s=(\lambda_1^s>\lambda_2^s>\dots>\lambda_\ell^s)$ and $\mu^s=(\mu_1^s>\mu_2^s>\dots>\mu_k^s)$ be two shifted partitions.
+Let $\lambda^s=(\lambda_1^s>\lambda_2^s>\cdots>\lambda_\ell^s)$ and $\mu^s=(\mu_1^s>\mu_2^s>\cdots>\mu_k^s)$ be two shifted partitions.
 We say that $\lambda^s\leq \mu^s$ if $\ell \leqslant k$ and $\lambda_i^s\leqslant \mu_i^s$ for all $1\leqslant i\leqslant \ell$. \begin{proposition} Suppose that $\lambda^s\leq \mu^s$.
 Then, $\mathcal{A}^s(\lambda^s)$ is a convex subcategory of $\mathcal{A}^s(\mu^s)$. \end{proposition}